 The purpose of the proposed amendments to the Aeronautics Act is to clarify and, in some cases, expand existing aviation security authorities.
-The amendments would enhance the ability of the federal government to provide a safe and secure aviation environment.
+The amendments are intended to enhance the ability of the federal government to provide a safe and secure aviation environment.